The argument of whether

 anime characters look westernized?

 The obvious answer is no.

 The point of this post is to show the bias, insecurities, and obsessions associated with characters that DO look westernized.
 And the reasons behind it.

 But whether we wanna deny it or not – a LOT of

 I doubt it.
 But maybe it doesn’t need to.

 Remember what I said?
 Only a SMALL portion of Japanese and Asians live this way, act this way, and even think this way.
-Regardless of whether they’re in the anime industry or not (statistically).
+Regardless of whether they’re in the

 I’m sure all of us want that.
 Otherwise – can we really say what we’re watching is Japanese, besides the subtitles?